mdn/content/files/en-us/web/http/headers/attribution-reporting-register-source/index.md

 {{HTTPSidebar}}{{seecompattable}}

 The HTTP **`Attribution-Reporting-Register-Source`** {{Glossary("response header")}} registers a page feature as an [attribution source](/en-US/docs/Web/API/Attribution_Reporting_API/Registering_sources).
-This is included as part of a response to a request that included an {{HTTPHeader("Attribution-Reporting-Eligible")}} header.
-It provides the information that the browser should store when the attribution source is interacted with.
-The information you include in this header also determines which types of reports the browser can generate.
+This header is included as part of a response to a request that contains the {{HTTPHeader("Attribution-Reporting-Eligible")}} header.
+It provides the information that the browser should store when a user interacts with the attribution source.
+The information you include in this header also determines the types of reports the browser can generate.

 See the [Attribution Reporting API](/en-US/docs/Web/API/Attribution_Reporting_API) for more details.